Skip to main content

 • Tool Call Events: Triggered before and after AI Agent uses tools

-• Chat Area Human-Machine Interaction Events: Triggered by user confirmation operations in the assistant chat area
+• Action-in-conversation Events: Triggered by user confirmation operations in the assistant conversation

-• Workspace Human-Machine Interaction Events: Triggered when the assistant runs to a workspace human-machine interaction node
+• Action-in-page Events: Triggered when the assistant runs to a Action-in-page node

-Frontend workspace events are mainly used for page UI state updates and user interaction handling.
+Frontend page events are mainly used for page UI state updates and user interaction handling.

-AI Agent nodes, function call nodes, conditional branch nodes, and multi-task execution nodes can trigger workspace events when they are reached and after execution.
-The prerequisite is that workspace event triggering needs to be enabled, as shown below:
+AIAgent nodes, Function nodes, IF-ELSE nodes, and Iteration nodes can Trigger page event when they are arrived and post-execution.
+The prerequisite is that page event triggering needs to be enabled, as shown below:

 After binding the assistant in a page, you can subscribe to node execution events.
 For subscription methods, see Subscribing to Node Execution Events in Pages